 Kickass Torrents might be the world’s most popular torrent website (at least until yesterday), but The Pirate Bay (TPB) is by far the most (in)famous!
 And for no small reason.
 It offers a huge selection of well indexed torrents, and unlike KAT, has never even pretended to comply with DMCA notices.

 TPB was raided in December 2014.
 It bounced back quickly, but its once great comments sections have never since been able to match those available on KAT.
 On the plus side, though, the ridiculous number of X-rated ads that used to plague the site have now all disappeared.

 Originally a Bulgarian torrent tracker, RARBG is now based in Amsterdam.
-It indexes all kinds of torrents, is up-to-date, and has a lively community of users that comment on torrents.
+It indexes all kinds of torrents, is up-to-date, and has a lively community of users who comment on torrents.

 Downloading movie and TV torrents to watch locally is so 2014!
 Popcorn Time is an app that allows you to stream media content using the BitTorrent P2P protocol.
 It features a slick and easy-to-use interface, and because the BitTorrent protocol is such an efficient means of transferring data over the internet, it can deliver high quality (720p or 1080p) video streaming without buffering issues on even fairly slow internet connections.
 Check out 5 Best VPNs for Popcorn Time for the full low-down.

 Please remember that you can get into serious trouble for downloading copyrighted content from websites such as Kickass Torrrents.
-And the way in which the BitTorrent protocol works veryone else downloading the same file can easily see the IP address of everyone else who is downloading that file (hence the names P2P and filesharing!).
+The way in which the BitTorrent protocol works means everyone downloading the same file can easily see the IP address of everyone else who is downloading that file (hence the names P2P and filesharing!).
 This makes it very easy to get caught.